 The reason the two conditions are so closely related can be just as varied.
 It may be something shared causing both migraines and seizures.
 It may be that migraines lead to mild forms of brain damage, making you more susceptible to seizures.
 Studies have shown that MRI’s taken of patients with migraines show small areas of abnormal scarring and lesions on the brain which may, in turn, lead to seizures.

 Research published in 2013 investigated the role of genetics in the coexistence of migraines and epilepsy.
-After 730 patients with epilepsy were tested, they were divided into two groups: those with a migraine with aura and those with a migraine without aura.
-A family history was also taken.
+After 730 patients with epilepsy underwent a test, they split into two groups: those with a migraine with aura and those with a migraine without aura.
+Doctors also took their family histories.
 The results?
 A history of a migraine with aura was significantly higher in the participants who had two or more affected first-degree relatives.
 This shows genetics do play a huge role.

 Since both of these conditions are so closely related, it would make sense that they may both be caused by a similar problem.
-This has been seen in many people to be a misaligned bone of the upper cervical spine, especially the C1 or C2 vertebra.
+This is a misaligned bone of the upper cervical spine, especially the C1 or C2 vertebra.
 This type of misalignment puts the brainstem under stress and causes it to malfunction.
 It then may send improper signals to the brain causing, both migraines and seizures.

 Upper cervical chiropractors focus on making sure these bones are in proper alignment.
 In order to realign them, we use a method that is gentle and does not require us to pop the neck or crack the back.
 Instead, we help the bones move back into place naturally, on their own, without the use of force.
 This often restores communication between the brain and body and reduces the symptoms of migraines and seizures.